Major League Baseball scandals: 1980s Pete Rose betting scandal

 Despite the "no finding of fact" provision, Giamatti immediately stated publicly that he felt that Rose bet on baseball games.
 Eight days later, September 1, Giamatti suffered a fatal heart attack.
 The consensus among baseball experts is that Giamatti's post-agreement statement, his sudden and untimely death, and appointment of new commissioner, Fay Vincent, a close friend and great admirer of Giamatti, doomed Pete Rose's hopes of reinstatement.

 Bud Selig, the former owner of the Milwaukee Brewers, succeeded Vincent in 1992.
-Rose has applied for reinstatement twice: in September 1997 and March 2003.
+Rose applied for reinstatement twice: in September 1997 and March 2003.
 In both instances, commissioner Selig chose not to act, thereby keeping the ban intact.
 Upon Selig's retirement from the Commissioner's Office, Rose applied for reinstatement in March 2015, but Selig's successor Rob Manfred denied the request in December of that year.

 On February 4, 1991, Rose's ban from baseball was extended to the Baseball Hall of Fame, when the twelve members of the board of directors of the Hall voted unanimously to bar Rose from the ballot.
 However, Major League Baseball allowed Rose to be a part of the All-Century Team celebration in 1999 since he was named one of the team's outfielders.

 In 2004, after years of speculation and denial, Rose admitted in his book My Prison Without Bars that the accusations that he had bet on Reds games were true and that he had admitted it to Selig personally some time before.
 He stated that he always bet on the Reds, never against them.
+This claim, while never disproven, is irrelevant: the ban is absolute, regardless of whether the bettor is wagering for or against their own team.
+William D. Cox was banned for betting for his team, and being able to bet for one's own team raises player safety issues anyway, since players do not wish to risk injury mounting a comeback to save a poor bet.